 Tips for using LinkedIn as an effective tool in your sales strategy

 Just like any other social media platform, LinkedIn makes use of hashtags in order to group content together.
-If there's a topic that interests you, find out what hashtag it has associated with it and search accordingly on LinkedIn; this will allow you access not only to relevant industry news but also people interested in discussing these topics too: making them both great networking opportunities!
+If there's a topic that interests you, find out what hashtag it has associated with it and search accordingly on LinkedIn; this will allow you access not only to relevant industry news but also to people interested in discussing these topics too: making them both great networking opportunities!

 Another tip for effectively using LinkedIn is to LinkedIn Groups.
 LinkedIn has over 500,000 LinkedIn groups that cover a wide array of topics for you to choose from and get involved in - which will also help grow your professional network!